bb515/probit/README.md

 >>>     parameters, weight, precision)
 ```

 ## Installation
+The package requires Python 3.7+.
+First, it is recommended to [create a new python virtual environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).
+probit depends on JAX.
+Because the JAX installation is different depending on your CUDA version, probit does not list JAX as a dependency in `setup.py`.
+First, [follow these instructions](https://github.com/google/jax#installation) to install JAX with the relevant accelerator support.
-`pip install probit` or for developers,
+Then, `pip install probit` or for developers,
 - Clone the repository `git clone git@github.com:bb515/probit.git`
 - Install using pip `pip install -e .` from the root directory of the repository (see the `setup.py` for the requirements that this command installs)